Woahhh…a new post. Stop traffic.

 6. Everyone has SOMETHING going on.

 I find this to be true more and more as I get older and I have a feeling that’s not going to change.
 People are always dealing with stuff that no one on the outside knows about.
 Internal struggles, family issues, work issues, health issues…you name it and I guarantee every random Joe on the street has one of them going on.
-In my effort in not having time for bullshit, I am going to make a purposeful effort to try to keep this is mind in my every day encounters.
+I am going to make a purposeful effort to try to keep this is mind in my every day encounters.

 Do I have stuff going on?
 Yup.
 Am I still happy?
 Please see #1.
 Fact of the matter is, we live in a volatile world today.
 People are quick to judge, easily offended and kindness comes at a premium.
 So if we remember that the next time someone cuts you off at a light or jumps in front of you in line, maybe there’s a reason.
 Maybe we’re too quick to judge people and think they’re horrible and rude.
 Maybe, in this season of giving, we can be a bit more forgiving, understanding and accepting.
+Pay it forward, smile, toss kindness around like confetti.
 It’ll help us all in the long run.

 7. I’m going to have to stop swearing so much.